cypherfox/harper-hall.de/content/pages/the-holy-grails-of-dev-ops.md

 credentials, it needs to create its own and a secure key exchange must distribute them.**

 If a human creates a secret and then shares it with a computer, it creates the same problem as if the human would create credentials for other humans.
 This is generally accepted as bad practice.
 But while it is common for humans to receive an initial password that needs to be changed as soon as possible, the same is often not true for machine credentials.

 The same is true when humans are authenticating to machines.
 While Identity and Account Management (IAM) systems are the accepted practice, all too often users are expected to enter their passwords in multiple login dialogs in clear text, again sharing the information with more machines.
 Do not use clear text password exchanges to anybody or anything.
-That's whats mTLS and ssh are for.
+That's whats mTLS and SSH are for.

 ## The Third Holy Grail: No Human has Privileged Access to Production Systems.

 Most software stacks today establish the role of some form of admin user, that has the power to change any aspect of the system state, read any credential or data within the application.
 This poses two fundamental problems:

 First there has to be a person that is trusted enough to be granted such sweeping powers.
 This may be valid for a installation and setup scenario and thus be limited to a single person per trust domain and this a separation of concerns over the full set of domains within an organization.
 There may even be a 4-eye principle be applied during a time-boxed installation time.
 But this requires more and more effort for long term service delivery.
 What happens when an admin leaves the organization?
 Are there enough people available 24/7 that can provide 4-eye operation?
 While this may be possible for large, especially critical infrastructure operations, it quickly becomes unwieldy and expensive.

 Secondly it creates a target for attackers.
 This may either be electronic, by making the credentials of such an individual especially valuable for attackers.
 But I may also be social or even physical, by coercing the holder of such credentials to act for the attacker.
 I the overall system is designed in such a manner that change is a normal process, in which unexpected changes will raise a number of alarms and e.g. do not pass checks and reviews, the utility of threatening the well-being of a member of the organization or their family is greatly reduced.

 In reality there may be special circumstances, in which privileged operations have to be performed.
 But these should either follow the same guidelines as the initial installation or use special break-glass procedure that are obvious to many when used and the contained credentials are not available to any human unless the glass is actually broken.
 After which the credentials are rotated and the procedure is reset.

 ### Corollary 3.1: System Management through unprivileged programs

 **Goal: All changes to the configuration of any production system is achieved through configuration automatically picked up by the system, or software written to manipulate the state of the system.**

 This is an extension to GitOps, which will serve almost all needs once a sufficiently trusted distribution and deployment system is in place.
 For unexpected corner cases, one-time scripts can be used.
 There must be no more "I just run these two dozen commands from my shell history".
 This is neither reproducible, nor auditable.

 As the configuration and state change scripts are not only configuration-as-code, but possibly code-as-code, they can pass through the already established review and testing process.
 Making changes to the system should be normal daily business.

 The changes should be picked up in a pull-based manner.
 The target system should be able to discover that a requested change is available and apply it once.

 ### Corollary 3.2: Only one account per human allowed

 **Goal: as there is no privileged operation any more, there is not need for administrative accounts.
 The must only be one account per human**

 This is an aim that aims both at reducing the complexity of maintaining credentials for the users and granted permissions based on